hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/025_concentration_its_spiritual_uses.md

 this mixture of action and reaction is presented to the Purusha, the real Soul, who perceives an object in this mixture.
-The organs (Indriyas), together with the mind (Manas), the determinative faculty (Buddhi), and egoism (Ahamkâra), form the group called the Antahkarana (the internal instrument).
+The organs (Indriyas), together with the mind (Manas), the determinative faculty (Buddhi), and egoism (Ahamkāra), form the group called the Antahkarana (the internal instrument).
 They are but various processes in the mind-stuff, called Chitta.
 The waves of thought in the Chitta are called Vrittis (literally "whirlpool") .
 What is thought?
 Thought is a force,